What Does a School Counselor Do?

 Why Secondary School Counselors?

 Certification and Continuing Education Requirements

-School Counselor Competencies: The School Counselor Competencies outline the knowledge, attitudes and skills that ensure school counselors are equipped to meet the rigorous demands of the profession and the needs of PK-12 students.
+School Counselor Competencies: Outline the knowledge, attitudes, and skills that ensure school counselors are equipped to meet the rigorous demands of the profession and the needs of PK-12 students.